 As to the tuition payments it failed to make, the Charter undeniably failed to pay for the placement that it made.
 I conclude that this is a failure to provide a FAPE, because it essentially transferred the Charter's obligations onto a private entity.
 That the private entity provided educational services charitably does not absolve the Charter of its default.
-Regardless of the effect on Student, the Charter failed to provide a FAPE.
+Regardless of the effect on Student, the Charter failed to provide a FAPE, and the child is exposed to expulsion as a result.
 I conclude that this violated the IDEA as much as if the child had received no services at all.
-Critically, Student at present is faced with expulsion from the School for non-payment of tuition; thus, the Charter's failures require not only retrospective remedy but also prospective intervention to protect the child and maintain the child's pendent placement, as discussed below.
+It requires prospective intervention to protect the child and maintain the child's pendent placement, as discussed below.